-- ensure that this policy and procedure has been adopted and copies are readily available to all staff and to the representatives of all recognised Trade Unions - form Selection and Appeals Committees at the outset of the process to deal with matters of reorganisation/redundancy selection. - ensure that accurate records are kept of the decision making process and reasoning at each stage of the process. - governors must ensure that they are clear about the financial position of the school and should consider advice from e.g. School Improvement Service, FMS and Human Resources before commencing formal consultation with staff and Trade Unions.
+- ensure that this policy and procedure has been adopted and copies are readily available to all staff and to the representatives of all recognised Trade Unions - form Selection and Appeals Committees at the outset of the process to deal with matters of reorganisation/redundancy selection. - ensure availability/attendance on the key dates agreed when mapping out the process timeline (appropriate committees) - ensure that accurate records are kept of the decision making process and reasoning at each stage of the process. - ensure that they are clear about the financial position of the school and should consider advice from e.g. School Improvement Service, Financial Management Service and NYHR before commencing formal consultation with staff and Trade Unions. - ensure any conflicts of interest are declared when the committees are being appointed